-Section 1.1 What are "network providers" and "covered services"?
+Section 1.1 What are network providers and covered services?

-- "Providers" are doctors and other health care professionals licensed by the state to provide medical services and care.
-The term "providers" also includes hospitals and other health care facilities. - "Network providers" are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, dentists, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
+Providers are doctors and other health care professionals licensed by the state to provide medical services and care.
+The term providers also includes hospitals and other health care facilities.
+Both healthcare facilities and doctors may bill us separately for any procedure you receive.

+Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, dentists, hospitals, and other health care facilities that have an agreement with us to accept our payment and your cost-sharing amount as payment in full.
 We have arranged for these providers to deliver covered services to members in our plan.
 The providers in our network bill us directly for care they give you.
+We may receive a bill from both healthcare facilities and the doctor(s) for a procedure.
+To receive the best benefit, both the healthcare facility and doctor(s) should be in-network with your plan.
 When you see a network provider, you pay only your share of the cost for their services.
-The most recent list of providers and suppliers is available on our website at www.yoursummithealth.com. - "Covered services" include all the medical care, health care services, supplies, and equipment that are covered by our plan.
+The most recent list of providers and suppliers is available on our website at www.yoursummithealth.com/findcare.

+Covered services include all the medical care, health care services, supplies, and equipment that are covered by our plan.
 Your covered services for medical care are listed in the benefits chart in Chapter 4.